nhh979/personal_website/_posts/Classnotes/2024-09-29-ConfidenceInterval1.md

 The margin of error: 0.03352
 90% confidence interval for the difference between grade proportions: (-0.02293768268954751, 0.04409701116594918)
 ```
+You can try computing the confidence interval for the different in the average percentage grades between male and female students at a confidence level of your choice, using the same approach.

 **Intepret:**
 We're 90% confident that the difference in true proportions of A grade between male and female students lies in the interval **(-0.023, 0.044)**.
 This interval contains 0, implying that there is no difference between the two proportions.